ElkonLab/scAPA/outputs.md

 ----------

 -   **summary.UTR.txt** summary of the 3'UTR peak analysis.
--   **ThreeUTR.peaks.txt (Intron.peaks.tt)** The 3'UTR peaks that passed filtering.
+-   **ThreeUTR.peaks.txt (Intron.peaks.tet)** The 3'UTR peaks that passed filtering.
 The file contains the peak ID, gene symbol, ensemble ID, and genomic location.
 -   **APA.events.txt** For 3'UTRs with more than one peak, gives the p-value, FDR corrected q-value of APA event tested across the clusters.
 Also given is the proximal PUI index for each cell cluster for each 3'UTR.
 -   **UTRs.with.multiple.peaks.txt** a file containing the results of testing the differential usage of individual peaks across clusters.
 Only peaks from 3'UTR that came up significant in the analysis and had more than 2 peaks are analyzed.
 The file contains tables for each 3'UTR.
 The p-value and FDR q-value for each peak (from chi-square test for goodness of fit) are given.
 The peak usage index (PUI) for each cluster is given.
 Higher PUI in a cluster means higher usage of the peak in the cluster.
--   **Mean.Cell.PPUI.txt** gives the mean proximal PUI index for the cells analyzed (cells in the cluster annotation files.)
+-   **Mean.Cell.PPUI.txt** Only if sc = true, gives the mean proximal PUI index for the cells analyzed (cells in the cluster annotation files.)

 R files
 -------